 To decrease inflammation and relieve the pain of a pectoralis major strain doctor's recommend cold therapy.
 For an acute strain, cold therapy within the first 48 - 72 hours and after any restrain is important to limit the amount of damage done to your tissue.
 Cold therapy will relieve pain and swelling as needed and will reduce, or even eliminate, the need for NSAIDs.

 Once the inflammation of your pectoralis major injury has been reduced, nourishing and strengthening the pectoral tissue and surrounding area is recommended.
-Deep Tissue Regeneration Therapy will help speed your recovery and heal your pectoralis major more completely preparing it for strengthening exercises.
+Circulation Boost will help speed your recovery and heal your pectoralis major more completely preparing it for strengthening exercises.
 Talk to your doctor or physical therapist to find out which exercises are appropriate for your situation.

-After severe inflammation and swelling is reduced you can begin to treat your pectoralis major tendon and muscle with Deep Tissue Regeneration Therapy.
+After severe inflammation and swelling is reduced you can begin to treat your pectoralis major tendon and muscle with Circulation Boost.
 This will help increase the amount of blood that flows naturally to your pectoralis major to nourish injured soft tissue and speed healing.

 The pectoralis major naturally receives a limited blood supply and when you stop moving your arm and shoulder, because it hurts your pectoralis major muscle, the blood flow is reduced even further, limiting your body's natural ability to heal itself.

-By treating your pectoralis major with Deep Tissue Therapy you can increase your body's blood supply to the pec muscle and increase your body's natural healing power.
+By treating your pectoralis major with Circulatory Boost you can increase your body's blood supply to the pec muscle and increase your body's natural healing power.

 With these simple and safe home treatment therapies - cold therapy and the T•Shellz Wrap®, you will notice significantly reduced pain and an incredible improvement in your pectoralis range of motion.